yezarela/yezarela.github.io/blog/resolving-postgres-idle-in-transaction-errors-an-effective-solution/index.md

 ### Application Code Best Practices

+Alright, database wizards!
+Now that we've fortified our Postgres fortress with the right configuration, let's dive into the magical realm of application code.
+Remember, even the most powerful spells can fizzle out if not cast with precision and care.
+So, let's conjure some best practices to keep those idle transactions at bay!

-- **Keep transactions short:** Avoid performing lengthy computations or blocking operations within a transaction.
+- **Keep transactions short ⌛️:** Nobody likes a long-winded monologue, not even your database.
+Avoid performing lengthy computations or blocking operations within a transaction.
 If necessary, break down complex transactions into smaller ones.
-- **Explicitly commit or rollback:** Always explicitly commit or rollback transactions when they are no longer needed.
+- **Explicitly commit or rollback 🪄:** Just like a good magician never leaves a trick unfinished, always explicitly commit or rollback your transactions when they've served their purpose.
 Relying on implicit commits or auto-commits can lead to transactions remaining open for longer than necessary.
-- **Handle errors gracefully:** Implement proper error handling mechanisms to ensure that transactions are rolled back in case of errors.
+- **Handle errors gracefully 🧨:** Even the best performers encounter mishaps.
+Implement proper error handling mechanisms to ensure that transactions are rolled back in case of errors.
 Unhandled exceptions can leave transactions open, leading to the "idle in transaction" state.

 ## Wrapping Up